nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `task edit TASK_INDEX [ti/TITLE] [by/DEADLINE] [#/PROJECT]`

-* Edits the person at the specified `TASK_INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the teammate at the specified `TASK_INDEX`.
+The index refers to the index number shown in the displayed teammate list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields (TITLE, DEADLINE, PROJECT) must be provided.
 If none are provided, the application will give an error.
 * Existing values will be updated to the input values.